Sitecore/jss/docs/data/routes/release-notes/en.md

 ## Sitecore JSS 12.0 for Sitecore 9.2

+### Upgrading

+No special upgrade steps needed, it's safe to promote to newer version.

 ### New Features & Improvements

 * JSS now supports Sitecore Forms.
 This means several things: